symfony/symfony-docs/components/messenger.rst

 * :class:`Symfony\\Component\\Messenger\\Stamp\\ErrorDetailsStamp`,
   an internal stamp when a message fails due to an exception in the handler.
 * :class:`Symfony\\Component\\Messenger\\Stamp\\ScheduledStamp`,
   a stamp that marks the message as produced by a scheduler.
-You can learn more about it in the :doc:`Scheduler component page </scheduler>`.
-This helps differentiate from messages created "manually".
+This helps differentiate it from messages created "manually".
+You can learn more about it in the :doc:`Scheduler documentation </scheduler>`.

 .. versionadded:: 6.4